-A transition is the process of changing from one state, stage, subject, place, or condition to another.
+A transition is the process of changing from one state, stage, subject, place or condition to another.
 Our lives are full of transitions, some minor and some major.

 Brainstorm a list of minor and major transitions that people go through in their lives.
-Ask friends and family to help you brainstorm even more.
-Analyze the list you created and reflect on the role time plays in explaining when and why people make certain decisions.
+Get friends and family to help you brainstorm even more.
+Analyze the list you created and reflect upon the role of time in explaining when and why people make decisions.